-Friends of Urban Nature (FUN), a coalition of Madison Parks, Friends groups, and Nature groups, is happy to offer its 3rd annual Summer Wisconsin Master Naturalist Volunteer Training course.
+Friends of Urban Nature (FUN), a coalition of Madison Parks, Friends groups, and Nature groups, is happy to offer its fourth annual Summer Wisconsin Master Naturalist Volunteer Training course.
 Held on a series of Saturdays in July and August, this course offers a special focus on learning about Nature Recreation, Nature Education, Nature Restoration, Natural Health, and Connecting Communities and Kids with Nature.

 Trees for Tomorrow (TFT) in Eagle River is hosting its first Wisconsin Master Naturalist Volunteer training.
 Join TFT staff and regional experts in a week-long exploration of the waters, forests, wildlife, and geology that make the Northwoods so special.
 A continental breakfast and lunch will be provided for all participants each day.
 Lodging is available for an additional cost payable to TFT.

 Cable Natural History Museum and Northern Great Lakes Visitors Center are partnering to offer a week-long Wisconsin Master Naturalist Volunteer training.
 Local and regional field experiences will be incorporated into each day of the training.
 This schedule allows out-of-town participants the opportunity to take the Master Naturalist training in a short time-frame.